Frequently Asked Questions

 2. How can I prevent cavities in my child’s teeth?

 Clean your baby's mouth with a damp cloth after feedings.
-When his teeth start to come in at around 6 months, brush them twice each day, and begin flossing when the teeth touch one another.
+When their teeth start to come in at around 6 months, brush them twice each day.
+Begin flossing when the teeth touch one another.
 Provide no more than a total of 4 to 8 ounces of juice daily, and serve it only at mealtime.
 If you put your baby to bed with a bottle, fill it with water, and never give him carbonated drinks.
 Provide fluoride only as recommended by your pediatrician.

 3. Is it normal for my child to grind their teeth?